constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/Part03_Aggregate_Theory.md

 It's ok if the approach to the Fourier transform is primarily intuitive, informal, and applied; in fact that's all I personally have.
 I don't (yet?) have a deep theoretical understanding of the Fourier Transform.
 Of course, I would very much like to see many hints towards this latter understanding worked into the informal, more applied introduction.
 But that's definitely outside my wheelhouse, at least for the time being.

 I am, however, supremely confident that such a plan can be created.
 As an obvious starting place, discussions of the Fourier transform can be naturally motivated by studies into music, sound, and amateur radio.
 In fact, I have rough ideas of how the aggregate theory connects to almost all of the mathematics that I have a minimal referential understanding of, i.e. anything more than just a name.
-And of course, the much smaller subset of mathematics I am truly competent in, is nicely covered by the aggregate theory..
+And of course, the much smaller subset of mathematics I am truly competent in, is nicely covered by the aggregate theory.

 This larger category covers pretty much the entire core of a mainstream undergraduate mathematics curriculum, as well as some advanced undergraduate and early graduate-level topics that have been demonstrated to have great strategic value.
 But what if you don't even have a vague idea of how to incorporate an idea into your theory of mathematics?